getnikola/plugins/plugins/sphinx_roles/README.md

 And finally, there is limited support for:

-* **glossary** -- Partially implemented: the term role is not implemented yet, and it doesn't support multiple terms per definition.
+* **glossary** -- Partially implemented: the term role only works in the same file as the glossary, and it doesn't support multiple terms per definition.